ONEARMY/community-platform/packages/documentation/docs/Contributing/bounties.md

 ---
 id: bounties
-title: Feature Bounties
+title: Bounties
 ---

-# Feature Bounties
+# Bounties

 As a way of saying thanks to developers for their time, we've implemented a small bounty system to reward feature development.

+## How do I find bounty issues?

+Simply go to the `Issues` page on github and look for issues with labelled with [Bounty](https://github.com/ONEARMY/community-platform/issues).

+_Note_ - There are 3 different bounty levels.
+You can see in the issue which level it is.

+---

 ## How much are they?